dbertella/board-games/_users/daniele/_index.md

 ---
-title: "Daniele"
+title: "Den"
-excerpt: "My name is Daniele and I love Boardgames"
+excerpt: "I love Boardgames in general, the more strategic the better.
+Looking at my collection I really like Card Games"
 hot: []
 ---